 - 18. "Environmental Health" changed its rubric from CHLH to HK when the Department of Community Health changed its name.
 This change reflects the course's new rubric. - 19.
 ESE 467, 477 and 498 are new courses developed and offered by the School of Earth, Society and the Environment that contributes to Learning Outcome 4. - 20.
 GGIS 455, GGIS 483, IB 405, LA 314, and UP 418 were removed from our course list as part of our Learning Outcome Assessment process; it was determined to insufficiently match our Learning Outcomes. - 21.
 GGIS 407 is a new course developed by the Department of Geography and Geographic Information Science, a unit in the School, that contributes to Learning Outcome 5. - 22.
 Due to the major being added to the concentration, the already approved delivery method being on-campus and online was updated for the concentration. - 23.
-The number of hours has changed in the updated POS reflects the current credit hours of courses in the POS.
-For this concentration Society and Environment (SAE) the change is due to a combination of an hours change in ANTH 102 and the removal of the introductory "Approved Courses" list.
-ANTH 102 is a social science option in the "Society and Environment" (SAE) Concentration, and ANTH 102 used to be a 4-credit hour course, and it is now a 3-credit course.
-In addition, the elimination of the introductory "Approved courses" reduces the total number of courses by four, and this is replaced by three courses: ENSU 300, a 3 or 4-credit hour Advanced Course, and a 3 or 4-credit hour SAE course (GEOL 100, GEOL 107, ESE 103, ESE 117, ESE 118, ESE 120, or ESE 140), which reduces the total number of credit hours in this
+The minimum number of hours has changed as the updated POS reflects the current credit hours of courses in the POS.
+For this concentration, Science of the Earth System (SES), the elimination of the introductory "Approved courses" reduces the total number of courses by four, and this is replaced by three courses: ENSU 300, a 3 or 4-credit hour Advanced Course, and a 4-credit hour SES course (GEOL 107 or IB 150), which reduces the total number of credit hours in this Concentration by 1-2 credit hours. - 24.
+To clearly show where the major requirements end, and the concentration requirements begin in the POS. - 25.
+GEOL 107 and IB 150, which most fit the Learning Outcomes and Advanced Course needs of originate from the ESES Introductory Core course list that has been removed from the major (Key 695) but retained in the concentration.